openstack-infra/zuul/doc/source/user/config.rst

          same shared queue in order to ensure that they don't merge changes which break the others.
 This is a free-form string;
          just set the same value for each group of projects.

+         Each pipeline for a project can only belong to one queue, therefore Zuul will use the first value that it encounters.
+         It need not appear in the first instance of a :attr:`project` stanza; it may appear in secondary instances or even in a :ref:`project-template` definition.

       .. attr:: debug